huggingface/transformers/docs/source/en/model_doc/seggpt.md

 -->

-# SegGpt
+# SegGPT

 ## Overview

-The SegGpt model was proposed in [SegGPT: Segmenting Everything In Context](https://arxiv.org/abs/2304.03284) by Xinlong Wang, Xiaosong Zhang, Yue Cao, Wen Wang, Chunhua Shen, Tiejun Huang.
+The SegGPT model was proposed in [SegGPT: Segmenting Everything In Context](https://arxiv.org/abs/2304.03284) by Xinlong Wang, Xiaosong Zhang, Yue Cao, Wen Wang, Chunhua Shen, Tiejun Huang.
 SegGpt is an in-context generalist segmentation model meaning that given an input image, a prompt image and its mask one can obtain related masks in the input image.
 The model achieves remarkable one-shot results with 56.1 mIoU on COCO-20 and 85.6 mIoU on FSS-1000

 The abstract from the paper is the following: